An Autobiography

 Religion: Associated with the Sisters of Providence of Ruillé sur-Loir, France, cared for the poor and the sick, established schools in Indiana and Eastern Illinois, founder of Saint Mary of the Woods, and founded orphanages in Vincennes, Indiana.

-Religion: Rabbi spiritual leader of Congregation Beth-El Zedeck since 1977, Rabbi Emerita and is the Director of the Religion, active in the arts, civic and interfaith communities of Indianapolis, serves on the Indiana Humanities Council, serves with the Lake Institute of Faith and Giving and the Board of Advisors of IUPUI, serves on the board of the Julian Center, and the first women to serve a Conservative Congregation.
+Religion: Rabbi spiritual leader of Congregation Beth-El Zedeck since 1977, the Director of the Religion, Spirituality, and the Arts Initiative at the IU Indianapolis Arts and Humanities Institute, and is active in the arts, civic and interfaith communities of Indianapolis, serves on the Indiana Humanities Council, serves with the Lake Institute of Faith and Giving and the Board of Advisors of IU Indianapolis, serves on the board of the Julian Center, and the first women to serve a Conservative Congregation.

 Madison is a senior undergraduate student at Indiana University Southeast pursuing Secondary Education with a concentration in social studies.
 Madison & her colleagues completed this service learning archival project for the Center for Cultural Resource's Area Women of Achievement webpage.